 Be sure that your textbook is sold bundled with a Mastering Physics student access code card.
 You can also buy the student access code card separately either from NJIT bookstore or online.
 Homework assignments will be posted on-line.
 Students login, download and solve the assigned problems, and submit answers to the automated grading system.
-Instruction can be found on the student access code card.
-To enroll for this section of the course, use course ID - I will be sending you the Course ID for your online homework shortly.
+Instructions can be found on the student access code card.